 To check an account's validity, the program should either check the account's address against a known value or check that the account is indeed owned correctly (usually owned by the program itself).

-If the program always modifies the account in question, the address/owner check isn't required because modifying an unowned (could be the malicious account with the wrong owner) will be rejected by the runtime, and the containing transaction will be thrown out.
+If the program always modifies the account in question, the address/owner check isn't required because modifying an unowned account will be rejected by the runtime, and the containing transaction will be thrown out.

-Keeping accounts alive on Solana incurs a storage cost called rent because the cluster must actively maintain the data to process any future transactions on it.
+Keeping accounts alive on Solana incurs a storage cost called rent because the blockchain cluster must actively maintain the data to process any future transactions.
 This is different from Bitcoin and Ethereum, where storing accounts doesn't incur any costs.

-Alternatively, an account can be made entirely exempt from rent collection by depositing at least 2 years-worth of rent.
-This is checked every time an account's balance is reduced and rent is immediately debited once the balance goes below the minimum amount.
+An account is considered rent-exempt if it holds at least 2 years worth of rent.
+This is checked every time an account's balance is reduced, and transactions that would reduce the balance to below the minimum amount will fail.

 Program executable accounts are required by the runtime to be rent-exempt to avoid being purged.

 endpoint to calculate the

 minimum balance for a particular account size.
 The following calculation is

 For example, a program executable with the size of 15,000 bytes requires a balance of 105,290,880 lamports (=~ 0.105 SOL) to be rent-exempt:

 Rent can also be estimated via the